 We found the Zip to be exceptionally comfortable to wear, being small and light enough that we completely forgot we were wearing it most of the time.
 It also has a very low-profile, aiding in its comfort when being worn.
 The aesthetics weren't particularly inspiring for the Zip, but we didn't find this to be that big of an issue, as the Zip is usually worn out of sight.

 For the final metric of our review, accounting for the remaining 10% of the total score, we looked at what information is displayed on the screen and how visible it is, as well as how responsive the screen is and if the tracker can display any smart notifications.
 The Zip delivered a slightly above average performance.

 This tracker only displays the time on its home screen, omitting the date.
-It is very responsive to commands and is very easy to read in bright light.
 It does not have the ability to receive smart notifications.
 The Zip will also show you your steps for the day, distance traveled, and estimate calories burned on further screens.

 If you are looking for a bare-bones fitness tracker that mainly counts steps and are shopping on a budget, the Zip is a solid value.
 This is one of the more economically priced trackers of the group, provided you don't expect too much.